Mostafa1Jamal1/alx-system_engineering-devops/0x0B-ssh/README.md

 SSH client configuration is configured to use the private key ~/.ssh/school SSH client configuration is configured to refuse to authenticate using a password

+`100-puppet_ssh_config.pp` -> Puppet to make changes to our configuration file.
+Just as in the previous configuration file